jonlpersson/ed-latimore/site/_posts/2020-09-13-how-to-be-a-good-personal-branding-example.md

 Time to learn the thing and succeed.
 Whatever skill you develop or milestone you achieve, you must put in time, get results, and display proof before people will pay you attention..
 More specifically, you must invest time and make progress in a way you can demonstrate.

-You can spend four years studying a challenging subject or four years working customer service.
+You can spend four years studying a challenging subject or four years working in customer service.
 Four years will pass either way, but one person will have proof of how they spent it.
 The other will have proof they didn’t die.

-### There is a lot more to building a personal brand
+## There is a lot more to building a personal brand

 More goes into building a personal brand and gaining credibility than what I’ve covered here, though this is a foundation.